 Acupuncture & Preeclampsia

 Pre-eclampsia, simply put, is defined as high blood pressure that is over 140/90, high levels of protein in the urine (proteinuria), and fluid retention.
 This condition usually occurs in women during the 2nd and 3rd trimesters, but some women experience this as early as 20 weeks and if left untreated can cause premature birth or even death.
 In the United States pre-eclampsia is the cause of 15% (roughly 3 in 20) of premature births and affects 2 to 8 percent of pregnancies worldwide.
 There is also a condition known as postpartum pre-eclampsia which can happen as late as two weeks postpartum.
-Incorporating acupuncture and Traditional Chinese Medicine (TCM) has shown to be quite effective on all different issues involving pregnancy, and pre-eclampsia is one of those that can also be treated but isn’t talked about as much as something like morning sickness or back pain.
+Incorporating acupuncture and Traditional Chinese Medicine (TCM) has shown to be quite effective on many different issues involving pregnancy, and pre-eclampsia is one of those that can also be treated but isn’t talked about as much as something like morning sickness or back pain.

 Signs, Symptoms, & Causes